pmediano/ReconcilingEmergences/README.md

 None, really.
 Just download this folder (with Github's zip download or with `git clone`), add it to your Octave/Matlab path, and enjoy.

+Note, however, that if you use Octave you will need to install the `statistics` package.
+You can do this simply by running `pkg install -forge io statistics` (and remember to run `pkg load statistics` every time you start a new session).

 Tests are provided in the `tests/` subfolder.
-To run them, run `runtests('tests/')` from this repository's root folder.
+To run them in Matlab, run `runtests('tests/')` from this repository's root folder.